arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-standard-modules.md

 ## Directory structure
 * [ ] Folder and file names use lowercase and underscores (no dashes)
 * [ ] Main module directory folder name is identical to the name of the module content markdown file.
+* [ ] The module content markdown file is the only file on the first level of the directory.
+All other files are contained within subdirectories.
 * [ ] Images, videos, and other audio-visual assets are saved within a `media` folder within the module directory
+* [ ] Code files (including scripts, notebooks, etc.) are saved within a `code` folder within the module directory
+* [ ] Data files are saved within a `data` folder within the module directory.
+* [ ] The only subdirectories that exist are `media`, `code`, and `data`.

 ## Module Organization
 * [ ] Front matter is at the very top of the file